ABOUT THE COMIC

 ABOUT THE AUTHOR

-Sara is a novelist and illustrator passionate about the complicated journey of learning to love and liberate our whole selves.
+Sara is a writer and illustrator passionate about the complicated journey of learning to love and liberate our whole selves.
 She lives in the PNW with her old lady tuxedo cat and little brother ball python, and spends her free time bicycling, cooking, and spoiling her pets profusely.

-This is her first proper graphic novel.
+This is her first graphic novel.